War Babies (Hall & Oates album): Songs

-War Babies opens with "Can't Stop the Music (He Played It Much Too Long)", written solely to Oates who was inspired by his reservations around touring.
+War Babies opens with "Can't Stop the Music (He Played It Much Too Long)", written solely by Oates (who was inspired by his reservations around touring).
 It concerns an aging rock performer who has forgotten much about his musical prime.
 It segues into "Is It a Star", whose echoed drum machine marks the first use of the instrument on a Hall and Oates song; it would later become a staple of the duo's sound.
 "Better Watch Your Back" is an acoustic funk song while "I'm Watching You (A Mutant Romance)" is a ballad concerning a surveillance camera operator.

 Considered the album's centrepiece, "War Baby, Son of Zorro" has a heavy arrangement with phased guitar, dominant synthesisers, synth-treated vocals and television sound effects.
 Paul Myers describes it as a "musical collage" of Hall, Oates and Rundgren's shared memories of childhood during the Cold War in the 1950s.
 Reflecting on the track, Rundgren contends that he and the duo had no intention of "making anything resembling a pop song; this was high-concept music".

 "Screaming Through December" was described by Aston as the album's "glam-soul opus", deeming it to be a "four-verse diary of broken souls and automobile chaos."
 Despite being bookended by Hall's unusual, psychedelic descriptions of touring life, the track is otherwise instrumental and the longest cut on the album.
 Bryan Bierman of Magnet considers it to be "possibly the most radical departure" in Hall and Oates' career, highlighting its funky, progressive sound and the lengthy mid-track breakdown centred around Rundgren's guitar, bassist John Siegler and drummer Willie Wilcox.